8bitanalytica/8bitFinancePro/replit.md

 ### Database Schema
 The application now uses PostgreSQL with five main tables:
-- `general_transactions`: For tracking personal income/expenses
+- `general_transactions`: For tracking personal income/expenses with account-specific currency support
 - `properties`: For managing real estate properties
 - `real_estate_transactions`: For tracking property-related transactions
 - `devices`: For managing technology devices and equipment with receipt/device images, warranty tracking, and expiration alerts
 - `device_transactions`: For tracking device-related expenses and maintenance

+### Currency Architecture
+The application implements a per-account currency system where:
+- Each bank account has its own currency setting
+- Transaction amounts are displayed using the currency of the associated account
+- Transfer transactions show amounts in the respective account currencies
+- Global currency setting remains for backward compatibility and as default for new accounts

 ### Settings System
 The application includes a comprehensive settings system with:
+- **Per-Account Currency**: Each bank account has its own currency setting, allowing multi-currency financial management
 - **Currency Selection**: Support for 10 major currencies (USD, EUR, GBP, JPY, CAD, AUD, CHF, CNY, INR, BRL)
 - **Expense Categories**: Customizable categories for each module (general, real estate, devices)
-- **Bank Account Management**: Multiple bank accounts with visual tracking, types, balances, and color coding
+- **Bank Account Management**: Multiple bank accounts with visual tracking, types, balances, color coding, and individual currencies
 - **Settings Persistence**: All settings stored in localStorage for session persistence
 - **Import/Export**: Settings backup and restore functionality
 - **Technology Stack Documentation**: Complete VPS setup guide with installation commands, dependencies, and production configuration